Rational analytic syntomic cohomology: Six functors for the syntomification

 Counting the shifts in the argument from the previous paragraph, we conclude that $Y_\infty/\cal{G}_{1, \red}$ is cohomologically smooth with dualising sheaf concentrated in degree $-2$.
 To finish the proof, recall from \cref{thm:pres-tn} that $\G_{m, (p^{1/2}, p^{3/2})}^{\ol{\N}}\cong Y_\infty/\cal{G}_{1, \red}$ over $\widetilde{\Q_{p\mathrlap{, (p^{1/2}, p^{3/2})}}^{\ol{\N}}}\hphantom{\scriptstyle{(p^{1/2}, p^{3/2})}}$.
 As cohomological smoothness is local on the target, this shows that $\G_{m, (p^{1/2}, p^{3/2})}^{\ol{\N}}$ is cohomologically smooth over $\Q_{p, (p^{1/2}, p^{3/2})}^{\ol{\N}}$ and then cohomological smoothness of $\G_{m, (p^{1/2}, p^{3/2})}^\N$ over $\Q_{p, (p^{1/2}, p^{3/2})}^\N$ follows by base change due to

 \end{proof}

 Having \cref{prop:sixfunctors-smoothmapskeypart}, we can now easily deduce the following general cohomological smoothness result for maps between syntomifications:

 \begin{thm} Let $f: X\rightarrow Y$ be a rigid smooth map of derived Berkovich spaces.
 Then the induced map $f^\Syn: X^\Syn\rightarrow Y^\Syn$ is cohomologically smooth.
+If $X$ is moreover a smooth partially proper rigid space over $\Q_p$ and $f$ is pure of relative dimension $d$, then the dualising sheaf is given by $\O\{d\}[2d]$. \end{thm}

+Note that, due to $X\rightarrow Y$ being rigid smooth, the assumption that $X$ is a smooth partially proper rigid space over $\Q_p$ is in particular satisfied if $Y$ is a smooth partially proper rigid space.

-If $f$ is pure of relative dimension $d$, then the dualising sheaf is given by $\O\{d\}[2d]$. \end{thm} \begin{proof} As cohomological smoothness is local on the target, it suffices to check the claim for $f^\N: X^\N\rightarrow Y^\N$.
+\begin{proof}[Proof of \cref{thm:sixfunctors-smoothmaps}] As cohomological smoothness is local on the target, it suffices to check the claim for $f^\N: X^\N\rightarrow Y^\N$.
 Then recall from \cref{prop:defis-etmaps} and \cref{prop:defis-openloc} that the functor $X\mapsto X^\N$ preserves finite étale maps and open localisations.
 As finite étale maps and open embeddings are cohomologically étale and cohomological smoothness may be checked locally on the target and smooth-locally on the source, we may reduce to the case $X=\A^d_Y$.
 By commutation of $X\mapsto X^\N$ with limits and stability of cohomological smoothness under base change and composition, we may then further reduce to $Y=\GSpec\Q_p$ and $X=\A^1$.
 Finally, we perform a further open localisation on the source by covering $\A^1$ by $\G_m$ and $1+\G_m$, and this allows us to reduce to $X=\G_m$.

 However, now note that $\G_{m, (p^{1/2}, p^{3/2})}^\N\rightarrow \Q_{p, (p^{1/2}, p^{3/2})}^\N$ is cohomologically smooth by \cref{prop:sixfunctors-smoothmapskeypart}.
 Moreover, we have

 by \cref{prop:defis-utneq0} and similarly for $\Q_{p, |ut|\neq 0}^\N$, whence the map $\G_{m, |ut|\neq 0}^\N\rightarrow \Q_{p, |ut|\neq 0}^\N$ is cohomologically smooth by \cref{cor:prism-sixfunctors}.
 As $\Q_{p, (p^{1/2}, p^{3/2})}^\N$ and $\Q_{p, |ut|\neq 0}^\N$ form an open cover of $\Q_p^\N$, this proves the claim by locality of cohomological smoothness on the target.